ViktorQvarfordt/blog/posts/wip-postgres-graph-data.md

 (1 row)
 ```

-Now let's do it for the general case:
+You can keep adding joins, but let's do it for the general case:

 ### Get all nodes reachable from a given node